Tasker

 6. Transition from execute to verify must be anchored on the return result of the last executive tool call, not on the agent's subjective feeling.

 Classify by risk intent, not time.
-Use weighted signal matching:
+Use weighted signal matching with three-level correction:

 • Weight 1 (low): query, explain, summarize, how to, what is, view, check, 查询, 解释, 总结, 如何, 什么是, 查看, 检查